camilo5972/segware/README.md

 * Upvote a post
 * Supported languages: Spanish and English (Default English)
 * Base support (code) for multi-themes
+* Use of Websockets for broadcasting update posts

 ### Project structure